-- Address situations as they come up—talk about things as they come up.
-Don’t let something get out of control before you talk about it or handle it
+- Address situations as they come up — Don’t let something get out of control before you talk about it or handle it.

 The internet is not inherently good or bad.
 Like all things, there are pros and cons.
-The internet is great for children’s education and entertainment and provides a plenty of opportunities for learning and growth.
-However, cyber threats are real and are among the biggest threats to children’s safety and well-being.
-So, how can parents be proactive and safeguard their children from cyber crime?
-Here are some common cyber threats and actionable tips to protect your children.
+The internet is great for children’s education and entertainment and provides plenty of opportunities for learning and growth.
+However, cyber threats are real and are among the biggest concerns for children’s safety and well-being.
+So, how can parents be proactive and safeguard their children from cybercrime?
+Here are some common cyber threats and actionable tips to protect your children:

 Cyberbullying is a very common threat to kids and teens online.
 In fact, nearly 43% of kids have been bullied online and 1 in 4 has had it happen more than once.
 However, only 1 in 10 victims will inform a parent or trusted adult of their abuse.
 To prevent cyberbullying, it’s important to stay involved in your child’s life and actively know what is going on.